LDiazN/ldiazn.github.io/content/about.md

 Used data analysis to understand possible security issues and detect faulty network measurement data to guide the development of our anonymous credential system.

-I created Python bindings for a Rust library implementing an anoymous credentials protocol for our Backend
+I created Python bindings for a Rust library implementing an anoymous credentials protocol for our Backend.

-I made several custom HTTP servers for implementing internet connectivity experiments
+I made several custom HTTP servers for implementing internet connectivity experiments.

 **Tech & tools**: Python, Fast API, Terraform, Ansible, AWS, Docker, Prometheus, Grafana, Rust